Selling An Unprofitable Business

 ‘Asset Sale’ Values Business Based on Tangible Assets

 If a business is breaking even or is losing money, then buyers will not typically assign any value to the business above and beyond its tangible assets.
-Physical assets may include equipment, leasehold rights and improvements, inventory, and company vehicles.
-Other tangible assets such as cash or accounts receivables are typically retained by the seller and are not included in the deal.
+Physical assets or tangible assets have finite monetary value and typically equipment, leasehold rights and improvements, inventory, and company vehicles.
+Other company assets such as cash or accounts receivables (discounted if sold) are typically retained by the seller and are not included in the deal.
 It is important to value the physical assets by its depreciated or current value (not necessarily the price paid by the seller for the physical assets).
 Further, inventory should be valued at its cost to the seller (not its retail value).
-Accounts receivables are also frequently discounted when purchased by the buyer.

 Example of ‘Asset Sale’